-This talk was given as part of an IBM Games on Demand webcast conference.
+This talk was given as part of an IBM Games on Demand webcast conference in 2005.

 Hello everyone.
 This is the first time I’ve ever spoken in this way, so forgive me if I seem a little awkward.
 It’s kind of strange staring at a camera while I do this.
 I wanted to talk today a little bit from a game designer’s point of view.
 I wanted to give you a little bit of perspective on how game designers approach the advance of technology and frankly all the headaches it gives us.